Roberta Gottlieb

 Roberta Anne Gottlieb is an American oncologist, academic, and researcher.
 She is a Professor, and Vice-Chair of Translational Medicine in the Department of Biomedical Sciences at Cedars-Sinai Medical Center, and a Professor of Medicine at the University of California, Los Angeles.

 Gottlieb published over 150 papers and has 6 patents awarded.
-Her research primarily focuses on the molecular basis of myocardial ischemia/reperfusion injury and in developing ways to mitigate damage.
+Her research primarily focuses on the molecular basis of myocardial ischemia/reperfusion injury and on developing ways to mitigate damage.
 She has given over 200 invited talks both at scientific conferences, professional organizations and for the general public.

 Gottlieb is a Fellow of the International Society for Heart Research (FISHR), and the American Heart Association (FAHA), and was the Founder and CEO of Radical Therapeutix, from 2005 till 2014, and Co-Founder and Scientific Advisory Board Co-Chair, TissueNetix, from 2011 till 2018.

 Education

 Gottlieb received her B.A. degree from the Johns Hopkins University in 1980, and her M.D. degree from The Johns Hopkins University School of Medicine in 1984.
 She completed her Residency in Pediatrics at the University of Texas Health Science Center in 1987, and her Fellowship in Pediatric Hematology & Oncology at the University of Texas M.D.
 Anderson Cancer Center in 1990.
-Following this, she became a Postdoctoral Fellow in Michael Karin’s lab at the University of California San Diego School of Medicine until 1992, and at The Scripps Research Institute in the lab of Bernard Babior until 1995.
+Following this, she became a Postdoctoral Fellow in Michael Karin's lab at the University of California San Diego School of Medicine until 1992, and at The Scripps Research Institute in the lab of Bernard Babior until 1995.

 Career

 Gottlieb began her career as a Research Biochemist in the Department of Veterans Affairs Medical Center, San Diego in 1994.
-During this appointment, she also held concurrent appointments at Scripps Research Institute as an Assistant Member in the Department of Molecular and Experimental Medicine in 1995, and as an Associate Member in 1997 till 1998.
-In 1997, she was appointed as an Adjunct Assistant Professor in the Department of Medicine University of California San Diego School of Medicine, and from 1999 to 2006, she served at Scripps Research Institute as Associate Professor in the Department of Molecular and Experimental Medicine.
+During this appointment, she also held concurrent appointments at Scripps Research Institute as an Assistant Member in the Department of Molecular and Experimental Medicine in 1995, and as an Associate Member from 1997 till 1998.
+In 1997, she was appointed as an Adjunct Assistant Professor in the Department of Medicine University of California San Diego School of Medicine, and from 1999 to 2006, she served at Scripps Research Institute as an Associate Professor in the Department of Molecular and Experimental Medicine.
 Gottlieb was appointed as the Director of San Diego State University BioScience Center from 2007 till 2013.
 Since 2013, she has been serving as a Research Scientist IV, and a Professor of Cardiology and Biomedical Sciences at Cedars-Sinai Medical Center, and as a Professor of Medicine at the University of California Los Angeles.
 At Cedars-Sinai Medical Center, she serves as the Director of Metabolism and Mitochondrial Research Core, as Curriculum Director for CSMC Clinical Scholars Program, and as Vice-Chair of Translational Medicine in the Department of Biomedical Sciences.
 Gottlieb retired from full-time research in March, 2022, but remains involved in several ongoing collaborations.